ZIMO-Elektronik/DCC/README.md

 ```

 ### Transmitter
 As before for the receiver, for the transmitter (command station) we need to derive from a class, this time from `dcc::tx::CrtpBase`.
-The template argument of the base is checked with a concept called [CommandStation](include/dcc/tx/command_station.hpp).
+There is another concept, this time called [CommandStation](include/dcc/tx/command_station.hpp), but its implementation is not mandatory.
+On the contrary, all methods are optional.
 ```cpp
 #include <dcc/dcc.hpp>